Note: Bahasa Indonesia version of this article is available at Menimbang adakah metode reasuransi excess of loss sejalan dengan Syariah.

-Scholars at DSN-MUI so far incline to a view that risk sharing element is absent in non-proportional retakaful.
+Scholars at DSN-MUI so far incline to a view that risk sharing element is absent in non-proportional retakaful (at least until this write-up is posted to this blog on 31 Octiber 2017).
 What does exist is actually transfer or sharing of loss, as suggested by its name, excess of loss.
-What we are not sure at this stage is how deep scholars understanding on excess of loss and how it works.
-I sense there may be misunderstanding or misperception on certain key concepts such as risk, loss, proportional vs non-proportional, risk sharing vs risk transfer.
+What we are not sure at this stage is how deep scholars understanding on excess of loss method and how it works.
+I sense there may be misunderstanding or misconception on certain key concepts such as risk, loss, proportional vs non-proportional, risk sharing vs risk transfer.

 This write-up aims to discuss this issue and hopefully to clear the cloud by providing a fair understanding on the non-proportional retakaful.
 Let’s begin by aligning everyone understanding on basic of proportional and non-proportional method.